Kidsbeat

-Kidsbeat is a Canadian children's television news series that aired on the Global Television Network during the mid-1980s.
+Kidsbeat is a Canadian children's TV news series that aired on the Global Television Network during the 1980s and 1990s.

 Airing Saturdays at 12:30 p.m. (rebroadcast on TVOntario at 11:30 a.m. on Sundays), the program featured various news stories and specials focusing on issues that mattered to kids.
-It also had a strong emphasis on pop culture, including a segment with short clips from the week's top 5 singles, and sometimes featured video games.
+It also had a strong emphasis on pop culture, including a segment with short musical clips from the week's top five singles, and sometimes featured video games.
 It had a variety of different hosts, including, Kevin Newman, Dave Hatch, Pauline Chan, Nerene Virgin, Doug Gamey and Serena Keshavjee amongst others.